-Given the summary of what a soft credit check is, it should not be a surprise that a hard credit check occurs when an organisation decides to commit to an all-inclusive search of your credit history.
+Given the summary of a soft credit check, it should not be a surprise that a hard credit check occurs when an organisation decides to commit to an all-inclusive search of your credit history.
 These checks will always be noted down on your credit report, meaning that should another company decide to complete a hard check at some point in the future, they will be able to note other instances when such a search has been carried out.

-It is worth pointing out that if there are too many hard searches against your name over a short period of time – six months to a year – then you may struggle to get approved by any companies.
+It is worth pointing out that if there are too many hard searches against your name over a short period of time – six months to a year – then you may struggle to get approved by any company.

 What Are the Main Differences Between the Two?

 The key differences are quite simple, but they are worth reiterating.
 First, soft checks will not be visible to anyone on your credit account, meaning that you can make as many as you like without negative consequences.
 In contrast, a hard check could impact any applications you make for things such as a credit card or mortgage in the future because they are visible to all relevant companies.